-In light of the latest development of the global epidemic and practical onboard experience, China has made corresponding updates to the Guidance on the Prevention and Control of COVID-19 on Board (4.0).
-The new version (V4.0) has made revisions to the prevention and control measures of the coronavirus, covering areas such as ship-shore personnel exchange, crew change operations and food safety.
-The said updated Guidance has been released by the Administration to better guide the shipping companies, ships and seafarers in their epidemic control efforts.
+In light of the latest development of the global epidemic and practical onboard experience, China has developed Guidance on the Prevention and Control of COVID-19 on Board (V5.0).
+The new version has introduced new contents on precautionary measures for seafarers and prevention and control measures for ships engaged in cold chain logistics and the container transportation of high-risk non-cold chain goods.